jareddantis/gwa-calc/README.md

 The calculator is automatically built and deployed with Netlify to make updating and testing easier.

-If you have a suggestion for the calculator, you can either

-* send me a message about it [here,](http://server.jared.gq/feedback/?subject=GWACalc-vue) or
-* make a pull request on this repository if you have some code to share!
+If you have a suggestion for the calculator, you can open an issue from the tab above or make a pull request on this repository if you have some code to share!

 ## Credits